 Hello.
 I try to answer point by point.

-When the voltages (continuous and stabilized, such as 5V) begin to deviate from the correct value, it is always better to deepen the discussion.
-5.5 Volts does not create a problem for the electronics of the C64, but you should try to understand why your power supply starts to divert the voltage.
+When tensions (continuous and stabilized, like 5v) begin to deviate from the correct value, it is always better to deepen the speech.
+5.5 Volt do not create a problem with the C64 electronics, but you should try to understand why your power supply begins to deviate tension.
 Because, in the future, it could continue and raise the tension to dangerous values.

 The alternating voltage is not regulated, so you can not intervene on the value.
 When you put the load, it lowers.